wp-plugins/multi-rating/readme.txt

 Yes they are OK in a responsive web design except the star rating image is 130px fixed width.
 The rating results text wrap onto the next line and the rating form is a HTML table.

+*What is the algorithm for weighted rating?*

+Each multi rating is adjusted based on the weight.

+Let V = value of multi-rating
+M = max rating value for multi-rating item
+W = weight for multi-rating item
+C = count or multi-rating items
+TW = total weights of multi-rating items

+First we figure out the adjustment percentage we need to make based on the current multi-rating weight and the total multi-rating weights
+A = adjustment percentage = (W / TW) * C
+i.e. a count of 3 and a total weight of 4 (2, 1 and 1 for each multi-rating item)
+this will create the following adjustment:
+(2 / 4) * 3 = 1.5
+(1 / 4) * 3 = 0.75
+So if we add up the adjustments it equals the the count 1.5 + 0.75 + 0.75 = 3.
+If all the weights are the same, it will still equal the count.

+This adjustment is then multiplied to the overall rating result = (V / M) * A

 == Screenshots ==
 1. Blog post with star rating results after_title.
 You can change the position of the star rating results to before_title, add a shortcode [displayRatingResult] or add function call display_rating_results() in theme PHP code
 2. Default rating form.
 You can customise the CSS in the plugin options